marslo/cr-manager/README.md

   --update                  Update mode: Forces replacement of copyright or adds it if missing.

 OPTIONS:
-  --copyright-file FILE     Specify the copyright template file path (default: COPYRIGHT).
+  --copyright FILE          Specify the copyright template file path (default: COPYRIGHT).
-  --filetype TYPE           Force a filetype to override auto-detection (e.g., 'python', 'java').
+  --filetype -t TYPE        Force a filetype to override auto-detection (e.g., 'python', 'java').
 If
                             provided alone, displays a formatted preview for that type.
   --recursive -r            If FILES includes directories, process their contents recursively.
   --debug -d                Debug mode: Preview the result of an action without modifying files.